James Hackett (businessman): Career

 From 1977 to 1981, Hackett held sales and management positions at Procter & Gamble in Detroit, Michigan.

 Hackett spent thirty years with the Grand Rapids-based office furniture company Steelcase.
 He joined Steelcase in 1981, holding a variety of sales and marketing positions.
 In 1994, Hackett was named CEO at age 39, making him the youngest leader in the history of the company.
 He held the position for nearly twenty years before retiring in 2014.
 During his tenure, Steelcase eliminated nearly 12,000 employees as part of a downsizing and restructuring of the business; he also led the company to acquire a majority stake in IDEO in 1996.
 During this time Hackett became a proponent of design thinking, which focuses on how humans experience a product.
 Hackett stayed on as vice chairman of the company from 2014 to 2015.

 He was interim director of athletics at the University of Michigan, his alma mater, from October 31, 2014 to March 11, 2016.
-Hackett led the hiring of former San Francisco 49ers’ coach and fellow University of Michigan alumnus Jim Harbaugh as the university's football coach.
-He donated $300,000 of his annual $600,000 salary as interim athletic director to "Athletes Connected," a program that's designed to support the mental health of student-athletes.
+Hackett led the hiring of former San Francisco 49ers' coach and fellow Michigan alumnus Jim Harbaugh as the university's football coach.
+He donated $300,000 of his annual $600,000 salary as interim athletic director to "Athletes Connected", a program that's designed to support the mental health of student-athletes.

 In 2013, Hackett joined the Ford Motor Company's board of directors.
 He served on its Sustainability and Innovation Committee and the Audit and the Nominating and Governance committees.

 Hackett oversaw the formation of Ford Smart Mobility, a unit responsible for experimenting with car-sharing programs at Ford Motor Company, self-driving ventures and other programs aimed at helping Ford better compete with Uber, Alphabet Inc. and other tech giants looking to edge in on the auto industry.